sinamajidian/phaseme/readme.md

 Phaseme
 ======

-PhaseMe is a tool set to assess the quality of the per read phasing informatoin and help to reduce the errors during this process.
+PhaseMe is a tool set to assess the quality of the per read phasing information and help to reduce the errors during this process.

 ## Input data